AndrewLoeppky/eosc211_students/run4/week03/week03WS02.md

 8. ```ii=lats>12; lats(ii)```

-### Exercise 2: What are the results of the following:
+### Exercise 2: What are the results of the following

 1. ```lats=[10:20];```